BurnerQuackerCoder/UniRover/README.md

 ### Part 1: Robot Setup (On the Raspberry Pi)

 **1. Access the Robot:**
-SSH into your robot's Raspberry Pi.
+SSH into your robot's Raspberry Pi. 'ssh -Y husarion@192.168.0.105'

 **2. Time Synchronization (Critical):**
 Install `ntp` for date sync.
 Nav2 will fail if clocks drift.
-Always connect internet before beginning.
+'Always connect internet before beginning'.

 **3. Start the ROS 2 Container: Launch the Docker container with access to hardware (sound, USB):**